EncouragedEntity/Noting/README.md

 # Noting

 Just an app to store your notes.
-This app uses Firebase for user verification.
+This app uses Firebase.